Which Travel Conferences Should You Attend from June through December of 2026?

 I've decided to tone down my rhetoric about TBEX and how I feel about it, personally, compared to last year's article, because I have friends who do attend their events often and out of respect for them, and the new folks who may actually benefit from it, I've made this piece more appropriate.

 With all that said, I will never attend another TBEX event.
-Without elaborating on all the issues I have with TBEX, I will just say that cultural and political differences did play a key role in my poor experiences at TBEX, most notably in 2022.
+Without elaborating on all the issues I had and have with TBEX, I will just say that cultural and political differences did play a key role in my poor experiences at TBEX, most notably in 2022.

 In 2022, TBEX was a post-Floyd, post-COVID mess that had its obvious issues while adjusting to these radical cultural changes in America.
-Rick hustled to hire the right people and to bring in the right conference speakers to comply with the demands of this new normal, just like every other American business was forced to do at the time.
-During this year DEI policies wreaked havoc across America as good people lost their jobs while less qualified people took their place, other credible candidates were overlooked for promotions and businesses were forced change their entire corporate philosophy to adjust to this new normal.
-Colleges and universities were still using affirmative action policies to discriminate toward Whites and Asians, particularly Asians, which finally led to a Supreme Court decision to finally axe the policy, which had been used and abused for years.
+The Tri-Cities event was the first TBEX event since the Billings event back in 2019, which I had also attended.
+In 2022, before the Tri-Cities event in April, Rick Calvert scrambled to hire the right people and to bring in the right conference speakers, who offered the right tone to comply with the demands of the new normal and to support the new, aggressive Woke-ideological agenda, just like every other American business was forced to do at the time.
+During this year DEI policies wreaked havoc across America as good people lost their jobs while less qualified people took their place, other credible candidates were overlooked for hiring and promotions and businesses were forced change their entire corporate philosophies to adjust to this new normal.
+Colleges and universities were still using affirmative action policies to discriminate toward Whites and Asians, particularly Asians, which led to a Supreme Court decision to finally axe the policy, which had been used and abused for years.
 Political candidates were basically being selected, rather than elected to offices across America.
-Fortunately, this tactic didn't work in the 2024 Presidential Election with Kamala Harris, as Americans decided that they've had enough.
+Fortunately, this ideology lost its steam during the 2024 Presidential Election with Kamala Harris, as Americans decided that they'd had enough at this point.
 Woke ideology is divisive, toxic and far-out ideology that just has no real, long-term benefits to overall society.
-It simply pits people against each other, and causes people to hate each other and despise each other.
-Not to mention, blame each other.
-Woke ideology really just promotes new ways to hate, discriminate, blame and shame.
+It simply pits people against each other, and causes people to hate each other and despise each other, while benefitting a select few at the expense of everyone else.
+There is nothing just, righteous or noble about this.
+It's just plain wrong.

 I want to also say that comparing Donald Trump to Adolph Hitler disrespects anyone who suffered under the Third Reich, because it downplays the evil that Hitler and the Nazis were.